fhict/el32-buildroot/README.md

 $ sudo dd if=output/images/rpi.img of=/dev/mmcblk0 bs=4M
 $ sudo sync
 ```
-Above command assumes the CF card reader is connected as /dev/mmcblk0.
+Above command assumes the SD card reader is connected as /dev/mmcblk0.
 Check the output of the command `dmesg | tail` directly after inserting a SD card to see if this is the case.
 If not change the device name to comply with your configuration.

 To test the kernel and rootfs with QEMU first download a suitable qemu compatible kernel:
 ```